 Directed by Kenneth Paul Rosenberg, MD, Bedlam is a feature-length documentary that immerses viewers in the national crisis surrounding care for people with severe mental illness by telling the intimate stories of patients, families, and medical providers.

-Philly D.A. (documentary series) - Directed by Ted Passon, Yoni Brook, and Nicole Salazar, Philly D.A. is an eight-part epic that takes an inside look at the first term of Philadelphia's District Attorney, Larry Krasner.
+Philly D.A. (documentary series from PBS) - Directed by Ted Passon, Yoni Brook, and Nicole Salazar, Philly D.A. is an eight-part epic that takes an inside look at the first term of Philadelphia's District Attorney, Larry Krasner.

 Directed by Alysa Nahmias, Krimes tells the story of incarcerated artist Jesse Krimes who created monumental works of art while locked-up for six years in federal prison.
 This film also features Mural Arts Philadelphia, who will be with us at the 2021 Summit to create a mural and engage other tools of creative expression and thought.